 If you use Outlook, you can set up what is known as a 'rule.'
-It's essentially a way of sorting emails based on the criteria you choose.
+It's mostly a way of sorting emails based on the criteria you choose.
 It can be by the sender or subject.
 It makes it, so you don't have to spend a lot of time sorting through emails each day.
-It will essentially know to apply the rule that you created and do the work for you.
+It will mainly know to apply the rule that you created and do the work for you.

 Tip #6 - Refrain from using your inbox to create to-do lists

 All it does is encourage you to check your email more often.
 Instead, use another software program or app for staying on top of what you need to get done throughout the day.
 Daily To-Do List is for smartphones and has a simple interface that allows you to create lists and routines and check them off with the touch of a finger.
 It's free to use and gives you another option besides your inbox for creating task lists.

 Tip #7 - Create templates and canned responses

 Among the most critical email management tips available is not to reinvent the wheel.
 If you find yourself answering the same questions regularly, create a template that you can quickly fill in with the correct information.
 It saves you the time of typing a new email from scratch and can be customized, however you see fit, quickly.